tndreka/ft_irc/README.md

 The *Server*, is the central hub in the Client-Server model that powers the classic, text-based chat system.
 Its primary functionality is to accept connections from IRC clients, manage and coordinate all chat activity within its domain, and then efficiently relay messages between Users, both in public discussion forums called *Channels* and in *private* one-on-one conversations.

 The project follows an Object Oriented approach, with classes for the *Server*, the *Users* and the *Channels*.
-The Server class holds all the information associated with the Server's deployment, as well as  all information associated with the connected users and the running channels.
+The Server class holds all the information associated with the Server's deployment, as well as  all information associated with the connected Users and the running Channels.

 Communication between the Server and the connected Clients is restricted to the client's protocol and therefore follows a format specific to the client used.
 This server supports the *Irssi* client (v1.2.3-1ubuntu4).
 More info about the communication protocol can be found in the [Modern IRC Client Protocol](https://modern.ircdocs.horse/) as well as in this project's relevant chapter [Client](#3-client-irssi)